 What you can do: Look to your labor partner and health care team for encouragement and support.
 Try breathing and relaxation techniques to relieve your discomfort.
 Use what you learned in childbirth class or ask your health care team for suggestions.

 Unless you need to be in a specific position to allow for close monitoring of you and your baby, consider these ways to promote comfort during active labor:

 - Change positions

 - Roll on a large rubber ball (birthing ball)

 - Take a walk, stopping to breathe through contractions

 If you need to have a Cesarean delivery (C-section), having food in your stomach can lead to complications.
 If your health care provider thinks you might need a C-section, he or she might recommend small amounts of clear liquids, such as water, ice chips, popsicles and juice, instead of solid foods.

 The last part of active labor — often referred to as transition — can be particularly intense and painful.
 Contractions will come close together and can last 60 to 90 seconds.
 You'll experience pressure in your lower back and rectum.
 Tell your health care provider if you feel the urge to push.

 During the first stage of labor, the cervix opens (dilates) and thins out (effaces) to allow the baby to move into the birth canal.
 In figures A and B, the cervix is tightly closed.
-In figure C, the cervix is 60 percent effaced and 1 to 2 cm dilated.
-In figure D, the cervix is 90 percent effaced and 4 to 5 cm dilated.
-The cervix must be 100 percent effaced and 10 centimeters dilated before a vaginal delivery.
+In figure C, the cervix is 60% effaced and 1 to 2 cm dilated.
+In figure D, the cervix is 90% effaced and 4 to 5 cm dilated.
+The cervix must be 100% effaced and 10 cm dilated before a vaginal delivery.